arturograu/barrel_me/README.md

 🛡️ **Conflict Prevention**: Detects files with the same name as folders and creates `{name}_barrel.dart` instead of overwriting your code.

 🧩 **Part File Support**: Automatically detects and handles Dart's `part`/`part of` system - only exports main files, never part files.

+🔄 **Import Migration**: After creating barrels, optionally migrate existing imports to use the new barrel file automatically.

 ## Usage